She's a

 pulls dandelion wings and floats them

-into an air that swims with Beethoven
+an air that swims with Beethoven

 eminating from a hofbrauhaus